 In 2022 alone, eight dental practices settled with HHS for a combined $305,500 in HIPAA fines.
 Here are the violations that show up most often, and what the IT mistakes behind them actually look like.

-An infographic showing that small dental and medical practices accounted for 55% of all OCR financial penalties in 2022, with fines ranging up to $50,000 per violation.
+In 2022, small dental and medical practices accounted for 55% of all OCR financial penalties.

 What it is